simeetnayan81/Crop-Recommendation/README.md

 - Download the Github Package from this repo and Unzip it anywhere.

-- Download and install Anaconda for Windows from this !link[https://repo.anaconda.com/archive/Anaconda3-2021.05-Windows-x86_64.exe] or Jupyter for Windows from this !link[].
+- Download and install Anaconda for Windows from this !link[https://repo.anaconda.com/archive/Anaconda3-2021.05-Windows-x86_64.exe] or Jupyter for Windows from this !link[https://jupyter.org/install].

 - Open Jupyter Notebook and navigate to the Crop-Recommendation folder.